Gas or electric? That question comes up a lot in our line of work—and the answer (like many others) is that it depends on your needs.

 Even, dry heat

 Whether you’re serving up a loaf of artisan bread, a succulent chicken or a pan of curried butternut squash, having a crispy brown exterior makes all the difference.
-Electric oven elements deliver consistent and dry heat, making it ideal for baking and producing crisp textures at precise temperatures.
+When choosing between a gas or electric oven, don’t forget that electric oven elements give steady, dry heat.
+This makes them ideal for baking.
+They help create crisp textures at exact temperatures.

 Safety